Serving All of British Columbia

 The safest course of action for anyone injured in a car accident is to speak with a lawyer before ICBC makes a determination of who is at fault for your accident and before ICBC has assessed your case.
 Your lawyer is your advocate.
 He or she will make sure that ICBC has all important evidence and present legal arguments on your behalf to help ensure a fair result.

-If ICBC has made an offer to settle one of your ICBC claims, or you would like a free consultation on what your ICBC claims may be worth, then call 1-800-JUSTICE today for a free consultation with a lawyer at Preszler Injury Lawyers.
+If ICBC has made an offer to settle one of your ICBC claims, or you would like a free consultation on what your ICBC claims may be worth, then call 1-844-373-8202 today for a free consultation with a lawyer at Preszler Injury Lawyers.

 Connect With Our Legal Team